gopiashokan/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 **Introduction**

-BizCardX is a Streamlit application that streamlines business card data extraction using OCR technology.
-Users can effortlessly upload card images to retrieve essential details, including company names, cardholder names, contact information, and more.
+BizCardX is a Streamlit application that streamlines business card data extraction through OCR technology.
+Users can easily upload card images to retrieve essential details, including company names, cardholder names, contact information, and more.
 With a strong focus on data security and user authentication, BizCardX ensures secure data storage and offers streamlined management via the user-friendly Streamlit UI.
 Experience an efficient, secure, and user-friendly solution for managing business card information efficiently with BizCardX.
-Simplify your business card data handling and streamline information retrieval effortlessly, all in one tool.

 **Table of Contents**